Deputy Assistant Sec for Land and Minerals Management

-Gary Lawkowski is working as the Counselor to the Solicitor of the Interior, a position in the Immediate Office of the Solicitor.
+Gary Lawkowski is the Deputy Assistant Sec for Land and Minerals Management.
+He was previously the Counselor to the Solicitor of the Interior, a position in the Immediate Office of the Solicitor.
 The Counselor to the Solicitor provides various “legal services to different client-representative bureaus and offices within the Department, while reporting to the Deputy Solicitor and the Solicitor… and provide[s] legal counsel and representation to the Secretary, the Assistant Secretaries, and the Bureau Directors.”

 Gary Lawkowski has worked for various conservative groups.
 After graduating from law school at the University of Virginia in 2011, he was a “volunteer associate” at the Republican National Committee.
 He then went to work for the Federal Election Commission, first as counsel to current White House counsel Don McGahn, and then as counsel to Lee Goodman.
 Beginning in August 2015, Lawkowski was counsel to the Freedom Partners Chamber of Commerce, a Koch brothers-backed group.